Synthetic cannabinoid use disorder: Epidemiology

 The prevalence rates of SCUD around the world are not completely known, with most research having been conducted in the United States.
 However, from current trends the use of synthetic cannabinoids and prevalence of SCUD has been steadily increasing, with prevalence rates rising from 0.17% in 2021 to 0.26% in 2023 in the United States alone.

 The largest demographic of individuals using synthetic cannabinoids who have had to visit emergency rooms are youth aged 12–29, with 4.5% - 13.5% of high school students reporting life-time use in New York.

+Liberia and Sierra Leone have declared a public health emergency in response to the widespread use of a synthetic drug mixture known as Kush, which often contains synthetic cannabinoids.